-Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the quarterly period ended June 30, 2018.

-□ Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period from \\\\\\ to \\\\\

-Commission file number: 001-37850

-ATOMERA INCORPORATED

-(Exact name of registrant as specified in its charter)

-Delaware 30-0509586 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.)

-750 University Avenue, Suite 280

-Los Gatos, California 95032

-(Address, including zip code, of registrant's principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act (check one)

-Large accelerated filer $\Box$ Non-accelerated filer $\Box$

-Accelerated filer □ Smaller reporting company 🗵 Emerging Growth Company 🗵

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by checkmark whether the registrant is a shell company (as defined in rule 12b-2 of the Exchange Act: Yes 🗆 No 🗵

-The number of outstanding shares of the Registrant's Common Stock, par value \$.001 per share, as of August 8, 2018 was 12,408,525.
+☑ Quarterly Report Pursuant to S For the quarterly period ended Septe es Exchange Act of 1934 or ☐ Transition Report Pursuant to S For the transition period from . , es Exchange Act of 1934 Commissio on file number: 001-37850 RA INCORPORATED gistrant as specified in its charter) Del aware 30-0509586 er jurisdiction of or organization) (I.R.S.
+Employer Identification No.) Los Ga ersity Avenue, Suite 280 tos, California 95032 , of registrant's principal executive offices) • (408) 442-5248 tone number, including area code) ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the uired to file such reports), and (2) has been subject to such filing requirements for the every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation a shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ n accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging ted filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company ⊠ If an emerging growth company, indic revised financial accounting standards 2 thas elected not to use the extended transition period for complying with any new or of the Exchange Act. ⊠ Indicate by checkmark whether the reg istrant is a shell company (as define d in rule 12b-2 of the Exchange Act: Yes □ No 🗵 The number of outstanding shares of th e Registrant's Common Stock, par value \$.001 per share, as of November 1, 2018 was 15,033,525.

-Atomera Incorporated Index
+Atomera Incorporated

-PART I. Fina ancial Information Page

-Item 1.
-Financial Statements 3

-Condensed Balance Sheets - June 30, 2018 (unaudited) and December 31, 2017 3

-Unaudited Condensed Statements of Operations - For the Three and Six Months Ended June 30, 2018 and 2017 4

-Unaudited Condensed Statements of Cash Flows - For the Six Months Ended June 30, 2018 and 2017 5

-Notes to the Unaudited Condensed Financial Statements 6

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 11

-Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 14

-Item 4.
-Controls and Procedures 14

-PART II.
-Otł ner Information

-Item 1A.
-Risk Factors 15

-Item 6.
-Exhibits 15

-Signatures 16
+Index

+cial Information Page Financial Statements 3 Condensed Balance Sheets - September 30, 2018 (unaudited) and December 31, 2017 3 Unaudited Condensed Statements of Operations - For the Three and Nine Months Ended September 30, 2018 and 2017 4 Unaudited Condensed Statements of Cash Flows - For the Nine Months Ended September 30, 2018 and 2017 5 Notes to the Unaudited Condensed Financial Statements 6 Management's Discussion and Analysis of Financial Condition and Results of Operations 12 Quantitative and Qualitative Disclosures about Market Risk 16 Controls and Procedures 16 r Information Risk Factors 18 Exhibits 18 19 Condensed Balance Sheets - September 30, 2018 (unaudited) and December 31, 2017 Unaudited Condensed Statements of Operations - For the Three and Nine Months Ended September 30, 2018 and 2017 Unaudited Condensed Statements of Cash Flows - For the Nine Months Ended September 30, 2018 and 2017 Notes to the Unaudited Condensed Financial Statements Management's Discussion and Analysis of Financial Condition and Results of Operations Quantitative and Qualitative Disclosures about Market Risk Controls and Procedures r Information Risk Factors